from small one page howto to huge articles all in one place

 DESCRIPTION

 A parameter set to 1 tells libcurl to do a regular HTTP post.
-This will also make the library use a "Content-Type: application/x-www-form-urlencoded" header.
-(This is by far the most commonly used POST method).
+This also makes libcurl use a "Content-Type: application/x-www-form-urlencoded" header.
+This is the most commonly used POST method.

 Use one of CURLOPT_POSTFIELDS(3) or CURLOPT_COPYPOSTFIELDS(3) options to specify what data to post and CURLOPT_POSTFIELDSIZE(3) or CURLOPT_POSTFIELDSIZE_LARGE(3) to set the data size.